MarshalJoe/joecmarshall/content/posts/two-hundred-and-fifty-users-in-three-weeks.md

 draft: false
 ---

-At [three-weeks](https://joecmarshall.com/introducing-jobletter/), the ongoing experiement in writing a [newsletter of job listings for junior devs](https://jobletter.io) and [open strategizing](https://joecmarshall.com/one-hundred-users-in-two-weeks/) is in full swing.
+At [three-weeks](https://joecmarshall.com/introducing-jobletter/), the ongoing experiement in writing a [newsletter for junior devs](https://jobletter.io) and [open strategizing](https://joecmarshall.com/one-hundred-users-in-two-weeks/) is in full swing.

+Quick recap: Three weeks ago a friend and I launched [jobletter](https://jobletter.io) a job newsletter targeted early career devs looking for quality listings and career information.

-Writing about this experience provides its own opportunity to synthesize and chronicle our little gambit.
-If it grows this will be a fun account of why, if not, then we learned a lot.
-And as an experiment in resisting our urges and writing as little code as possible, it's going well.
+Writing about this experience provides an opportunity to chronicle our efforts.
+If it grows this will be a fun account of why, if not, then we learned a lot, and these posts will teach us more.

-So - +150 users in one week is a big expansion - what happened?
+So - adding [150 users in one week](https://joecmarshall.com/one-hundred-users-in-two-weeks/) is a big expansion.
+What happened?

-We got a big 'ol bear hug from Hacker News.
+We got a big 'ol bear hug from Hacker News, that's what.

 ![](/images/jobletter-hug-hn-post.png)

 ## \*Hugs*

-So to put into perspective what a [Hacker News](https://news.ycombinator.com) "hug" looks like, here are the stats for this site.
+To put into perspective what a [Hacker News](https://news.ycombinator.com) "hug" looks like, here are the stats for this site, [joecmarshall.com](https://joecmarshall.com).

 ![](/images/jobletter-hug-analytics-joecmarshall.png)

 (If it looks like that 2,150 users is jumping up from a number *incredibly* close to zero, well...)

 Then a portion of that audience was naturally curious to follow up and see what the fuss was about.
-Here's how it looks like for [jobletter](https://jobletter.io) referral traffic.
+Here's how the equivalent numbers look for the [jobletter](https://jobletter.io) referral traffic.

 ![](/images/jobletter-hug-analytics-jobletter.png)